Condom use among transgender people

 Condoms can substantially reduce the risk of sexually transmitting HIV.
 Consistently and correctly using condoms is therefore important for transgender people, particularly trans-women, because of the high risk of HIV transmission during unprotected anal sex.
 Condom use with the most recent penetrative sex partner is considered a reliable indicator of longer-term behaviour.

-Number of transgender people who reported using a condom in their last sexual intercourse or anal sex
+Number of transgender people who reported using a condom at last sexual intercourse or anal sex

 Behavioural surveillance or other special surveys